edwardspeyer/adigrams/README.md

            └──────────┘
 ```

-## Editor Filter

 `adigrams` is a tool to help create text based diagrams.
+You draw your diagram in ascii and `adigrams` turns it into Unicode.
-It's not part of a compile
+`adigrams` shouldn't be part of a compile
-chain – you use it to generate
+chain – instead you use it to generate
 original files which you keep, as opposed to building diagram files from "source".
 In the same way that `inkscape` helps you create an SVG, `adigrams` helps you create text.